surya-1729/Ollama-docker/README.md

 # Ollama Docker with FastAPI (Docker Compose)

-This repository provides a setup for running a **FastAPI** application using **Docker Compose**.
+This repository provides a setup for running a Llama3 model **FastAPI** application using **Docker Compose** and **Ollama**.
 It simplifies managing multiple services and configurations, making it easy to deploy and run locally.

 ---